Charlygrind/Maui.GoogleMaps.Bindings/README.md

 ## ![Logo](https://github.com/Charlygrind/Maui.GoogleMaps.Bindings/blob/main/source/Maui.GoogleMaps.Bindings/Maui.GoogleMaps.Bindings/logo.png?raw=true) Maui.GoogleMaps.Bindings

 Maps bindings library for MAUI.
-Ported library from https://github.com/nuitsjp/Xamarin.Forms.GoogleMaps.Bindings/tree/master to net maui

-This library has dependency on https://github.com/themronion/Maui.GoogleMaps, and have to be installed or referenced and configures before

 This library allows to interact with the map behaviors.

+Ported library from https://github.com/nuitsjp/Xamarin.Forms.GoogleMaps.Bindings to net maui

+This library has dependency on https://github.com/themronion/Maui.GoogleMaps, and have to be installed or referenced and configured before

 Could need following packages on android